Divine Chalice Botanicals, Inc.

 • Ask the therapist to define aromatherapy and to explain to you what cold pressed vegetable oils and essential oils are.

-• Another way to tell a therapist's knowledge is to ask the therapist for his/her thoughts on the use of candles during sessions and what constitutes an aromatherapy grade candle.
+• Another way to tell a therapist's knowledge is to ask the therapist for his/her thoughts on the use of candles during sessions and what constitutes a candle suitable for use in aromatherapy.
 Read AromaWeb's Aromatherapy Candles article for enlightening information.

 • Ask for details about the massage oil product(s) the therapist uses and ask to read the ingredient label.
 Even if a therapist is not interested in promoting aromatherapy as a part of his/her practice, a good therapist should understand the distinction of the different vegetable oils and other lipids used in massage.

-• When you stay at a hotel/resort and want a massage, your choices in therapists might be limited.
-If avoiding fragrance oils is important to you but you do not have much choice in the therapist working on you, you can try to request an unscented, cold pressed vegetable oil as the oil used during your session.
+• If you live in a less populated area or when you stay at a hotel/resort and want a massage, your choices in therapists might be limited.
+If avoiding synthetic fragrance oils is important to you but you do not have much choice in the therapist working on you, you can try to request an unscented, cold pressed vegetable oil as the oil used during your session.